-In the event of illness, a Regular Permanent employee shall receive a full day's pay at his/her base rate (exclusive of all differentials) received by him/her on his/her last working day prior to such illness for each day lost by him/her from work.
-The rate of pay is the base rate (rate shown in Schedules A, B, C, D) for the jobs being done the day before going off sick and in no case will premiums be included.
-In this Article, base rate means the position to which the employee is regularly posted.
+In the event of illness, a Regular Permanent employee shall receive a full day's pay at his base rate (exclusive of all differentials) received by him on his last working day prior to such illness for each day lost by him from work.
+The rate of pay is the base rate (rate shown in Schedules A, B, C, D) of the position to which the employee is regularly posted before going off sick and in no case will premiums be included.